Let's go!

 4: Application

-Submit the BC Study Abroad Application on MyOGE.
-The application will only be available to students who have completed both an Initial Advising Questionnaire (Step 1) and attended a Study Abroad 101 Presentation (Step 2).
-Please plan accordingly as both are mandatory requirements.
+Submit the BC Study Abroad Application via MyOGE.
+The application will only be available to students who have completed both an Initial Advising Questionnaire (Step 1) and completed Study Abroad 101 (Step 2).
+Please note that certain programs require that students attend a group advinig meeting, or meet with an advisor in order to submit an application (Step 3).
+Please plan accordingly to fulfill all mandatory requirements for the programs you choose to list on your application.

-All students hoping to study abroad for a semester or academic year on any program (BC or Approved External) must complete the BC Study Abroad Application.
-The deadline to submit the BC Study Abroad Application on MyOGE is January 5.
+All students hoping to study abroad for a semester or academic year on any program (BC or Affiliate) must complete the BC Study Abroad Application.
+The deadline to submit the BC Study Abroad Application via MyOGE is January 5.
 Students who submit later than January 5 will not be considered.

 By submitting the application, all students agree that changes to programs or program terms will not be allowed after the deadline and agree that OGE’s decision regarding program and term placement is final.